polysyllabic/chaos/docs/chaosConfigFiles.md

     - `sequence`: Issue an arbitrary sequence of actions.

-- `group`: A group (separate from the type) to classify the mod for voting by the chatbot.
-If omitted, the mod will be assigned to the default "general" group. (_Optional_)
+- `groups`: A list of groups (separate from the type) to classify the mod for voting by the chatbot.
+  The mod is always assigned to the group of its type, in addition to any other groups specified here. (_Optional_)

 - `unlisted`: If true, the modifier's name will not be sent to the chat bot and it therefore cannot be voted on by chat.
 However it can still be inserted directly or exist as a child